Skip to content

 ansible-playbook -i <inventory> deployment/playbooks/bootstrap_docker_ctrl01.yml

-Expected result on ctrl-01:
+Expected result on the control node:

 docker version